 The mechanism of the award is an individual grant for the pilot project proposed in the application.

-Budget summary and budget narratives are required and must be submitted with the application.
-Budget narratives are to provide budget line justification, including known details and reasoning associated with all salary related costs.
+A budget summary and budget narratives are required and must be submitted with the application.
+Budget narratives are to provide budget line justification, including known details and reasoning associated with all salary-related costs.
 If the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.

-- Salary for the grantee, technical assistance, and other staff (including administrative support related directly to the funded pilot project)
+- Salary for the grantee, technical assistance and other staff (including administrative support related directly to the funded pilot project).
+Applications that include significant funding allocations for the applicant’s salary may receive additional attention from reviewers, and applicants should justify the requested level of salary support in the budget justification.

 FY18 Abstracts by Investigator: